nodejs/iojs.org/README.md

 ```
 npm run gulp
 ```

+Or just run `gulp`.
+You can too run `npm run gulp build` to only build the project.

 Runs a local HTTP server on port 4657 with live-reload, which will update your browser immediately with content or style changes.
 Generated assets are provided to the [./public]() directory for publishing.